RHS Growing Guides

 Sowing

 Sow sweet pepper seeds indoors from mid-February to early March for plants that are to be grown under glass, and in late March or early April for growing outdoors.
 To germinate, they need 18–21°C (65–70°F), so after sowing, place in a heated propagator, if available, or on a warm windowsill.
-Once the seedlings appear, keep at 16–18°C (60–64°F) in bright light and water regularly.
-When they have two true leaves, move them into their own 7.5–9cm (3–3.5in) pot, maintaining a high temperature to encourage growth.
+Once the seedlings appear, keep at 16–18°C (60–64°F) in bright light and water to keep the compost evenly moist.
+When seedlings have two true leaves, move them into their own 7.5–9cm (3–3.5in) pot, maintaining a high temperature to encourage good growth.

 For step-by-step sowing instructions, see our guides below.